 To start with, the consumer never pays a fee on the payment processing side of any transaction, it is always the merchant who pays.
-The Card Networks set the fee structure, which is based on a complex array of factors, including regulations, economic conditions, etc. While difficult to find consistent averages, we do know that credit card interchange fees are significantly higher than debit card interchange fees.
+The Card Networks set the fee structure, which gets into a complex array of factors to try and break down based on regulations, economic conditions, etc. While difficult to pin consistent averages, we do know that credit card interchange fees are significantly higher than debit card interchange fees.

 The fee structure is set by the Card Networks, but between debit and credit card transactions, the full fee breakdown depends on factors such as ‘card-present’ (in-store transactions) vs. ‘card-not present’ (eCommerce) based on the perceived fraud risks for each transaction.
 The higher the fraud risk, the higher the interchange fees.
 Then there are factors such as whether the payment was done by tap vs. signature on credit, for example, or whether or not pin is used on debit.

 With the size of the space globally – $2 Trillion in annual revenues – and growth lines that are roughly synced with global GDP plus a little (5 – 8% CAGR), the world’s biggest financial institutions are among the leaders in the space.
 But it also a space where the threads of disruption are being weaved.
-Startups in the space (ie. The Disruptors) such as Square, Stripe, and others have essentially become household names within the Payments industry.
+Startups in the space such as Square, Stripe, Adyen and others have essentially become household names.

 The majority have entered on the ‘Acquiring’ or merchant end of the transaction.
 As you can see from the diagram below, the average Acquirer earns a significant % of the transaction, but not as much as the average Issuer.
 Card Networks and Processors always takes the smallest %.
 There is generally a % fee linked to the size of the transaction, and a fixed fee per transaction linked to each merchant account.
 The example below illustrates a $50 eCommerce transaction.

 In terms of a rough breakdown in each category.